 Developer Mwenga Hydro Ltd (a project company of the Rift Valley Energy Group) has been operating a 4MW hydropower plant in the Mufindi District of Tanzania’s Iringa region since 2012, providing power to TANESCO and its own rural grid network, managed by the developer’s own licensed rural distribution company.

 The grid, which is the first private large-scale rural network in Tanzania, currently supports more than 4,500 connections across 32 villages.
 However, this is expected to steadily increase to more than 6,000 connections over the course of the next two years, including energy-intensive end users such as tea-processing companies and sawmills, alongside a rapidly growing SME sector.

-To help meet this continually growing demand and also to counter the hydro plant’s varying output due to the region’s seasonality of rainfall, the developer is at the final stages of construction on a complementary 2.4MW wind farm.
-This hybrid generation structure will allow the planned expansion of the rural network to continue, without which generation shortfalls would otherwise arise across the dry season.
+To help meet this continually growing demand and also to counter the hydro plant’s varying output due to the region’s seasonality of rainfall, the developer embarked on the construction of the complementary wind farm.
+This hybrid generation structure is now enabling the planned expansion of the rural network to continue, without which generation shortfalls would otherwise arise across the dry season.

-The project has so far created approximately 50 temporary jobs during construction, and will create a further six permanent jobs during operation, whilst directly supporting the rural electrification, climate mitigation and industrialisation targets of Tanzania, where nearly 8m households currently lack access to electricity.
+The project has created approximately 50 temporary jobs during construction and a further six permanent jobs during operation, whilst directly supporting the rural electrification, climate mitigation and industrialisation targets of Tanzania, where nearly 8m households currently lack access to electricity.

-Successfully developing and constructing Tanzania’s first ever wind farm will improve the prospects of similar future projects in the country.
-The overarching wind and hydro hybrid development will also be the first of its kind in East Africa, and its success is expected to have a strong demonstration effect in other countries.
+The successful development and construction of Tanzania’s first ever wind farm will improve the prospects of similar future projects in the country.
+The overarching wind and hydro hybrid development is also the first of its kind in East Africa, and its success is expected to have a strong demonstration effect in other countries.